forgi86/pyMPC/README_PI.md

 ## pyMPC on Raspberry PI

-pyMPC can run on Raspberry PI (we tested it on model 3B).
-The procedure may also work on other versions of the board.
+pyMPC can run on Raspberry PI (we tested model 3B).
+This procedure may also work on other versions and maybe other ARM machines, but we haven't tested yet.

 ## Installation procedure